 |Enrolment modes:||Trimester 1: Burwood (Melbourne), Waurn Ponds (Geelong), Cloud (online)|

 At least two units at Level 2 in the International Relations major, or equivalent, or with the permission of the Unit Chair.

 2 hours: 1 hour class and 1 hour seminar, or equivalent for Cloud (online).

 This unit critically examines the nature, effectiveness and implications of transnational activism in world politics.
-After exploring key concepts, the unit will examine the nature and controversies of a number of case studies, focusing on issues such as effectiveness, state-activist interaction, agenda setting, NGO micro-politics and the politics of representation.
-Case studies include the North Korean human rights movement, indigenous rights, LGBT rights and the global labour movement.
+After exploring key concepts, the unit will examine a number of case studies, focusing on issues such as effectiveness, state-activist interaction, agenda setting, NGO micro-politics and the politics of representation.
+Case studies include such issues as: indigenous rights, LGBT rights, environmental activism, and asylum seekers.
 Case studies will be taught by guest lecturers, in their area of research expertise.

 Unit Fee Information